Yzuriha/N46Sort/README.md

 ## Updating Your Own Sorter

 When you need to add more characters to your sorter, you must create a new data file with a new date, and include it in your `index.html` file under the `<script src="src/js/data.js"></script>` line, while keeping your previous data files also included.

 The script will automatically get the latest version, but will retain the previous versions in case someone keeps a shareable link from one of the previous versions.

 ## Credits

+ * [execfera](https://github.com/execfera/charasort) for the base code.
  * [html2canvas](https://github.com/niklasvh/html2canvas/) for image generation.
  * [seedrandom](https://github.com/davidbau/seedrandom) for PRNG used in character array shuffling.
  * [lz-string](https://github.com/pieroxy/lz-string) for shareable link compression.